akumosstl/agentic-ai-suite/README.md

 Agentic allows you to:

+- **Execute Recipes** - Automate multi-step workflows from YAML definitions with project-scoped resolution and parameterized execution
 - **Create AI Agents** - Build intelligent agents with custom prompts
-- **Define Instructions** - Create reusable instruction sets with supporting files
 - **Write Scripts** - Develop executable scripts for automation
 - **Build Pipelines** - Orchestrate sequences of agents and scripts
 - **Duplicate Pipelines** - Clone existing pipelines with all steps and configurations